Skip to content

 • Fitness centers and pools, where you can take classes, work out on your own, or simply enjoy the water with friends and family.

-• On-site therapy services that make balance sessions or prescribed outpatient visits even easier to attend.
+• Onsite therapy services that make balance sessions or prescribed outpatient visits even easier to attend.

 • Opportunities to engage with your spirituality at a place of worship on campus or a short distance from home.

-Getting Involved in Your Community
+Getting Involved with Your Community

 Volunteering is even more convenient when you live in a senior living community.
 You can often find ways to volunteer your time and talents both inside and outside the community.

-Volunteering in Your Senior Living Community
+Volunteering in Your Community

-• Serve at a local polling place
+• Serve at a local polling place.

-• Participate in Meals on Wheels deliveries
+• Participate in Meals on Wheels deliveries.

-• Tutor at a local library
+• Tutor at a local library.

-• Read to classes at a local school
+• Read to classes at a local school.

-• Volunteer while traveling to new places
+• Volunteer while traveling to new places.

-• Join a conservation organization that maintains local hiking or biking trails
+• Join a conservation organization that maintains local hiking or biking trails.

 You can volunteer for your favorite nonprofit organizations, or you can use a site like VolunteerMatch to find opportunities by city or ZIP code.